 Living a sustainable lifestyle

 Living in a housing co-op empowers tenants to make sustainable lifestyle choices.
 What's more, our house will be retrofitted to high standards, with insulation, triple glazing and more helping reduce energy loss and our bills!
 We endeavor to use as many recycled and locally made materials as possible, preferably using local co-ops and organisations, to promote a truly sustainable, circular economy that works for people and planet.

 The timeline and application process for prospective tenants/members

 Rooms will be advertised from October onwards each academic year.
 You can submit an application for available rooms any time after this!

 February for applications with interviews and interview activities taking place in March.
 Final decisions will be made by the end of March and all applicants will be notified, with feedback if possible, at each stage.

-Download the application form below and complete both parts.
+Open the online application form or ask us for a downloadable version and complete both parts.
 You will need to send this too us by email or our via our social media channels.
 Please feel free to use our ‘how to’ guide to help you write a strong application 🙂 If you are successful, this stage will be followed by an interview and/or some interview activities and that’s it.
 Good luck and hopefully it’s not too scary!